OctopusDeploy/docs/README.md

 Alerts are added through bootstrap alerts https://getbootstrap.com/components/#alerts.

-There are several keys each of which map to a different colored alert:
+There are several keys, each of which map to a different colored alert:

 | Key       | Color  |
 | --------- | ------ |